gsmainclusivetechlab/mmapi-android-sdk/README.md

 A library that fully covers payment process inside your Android application

+Use the Android SDK to get started quickly with the [GSMA Mobile Money API](https://developer.mobilemoneyapi.io/1.2).

 # Requirements
 ---
 To use the SDK the following requirements must be met: